 Previous Work May Put You in an Earlier Tier

-For current members who hired after January 1, 2013 and who had a former ACERA membership, regardless of whether membership contributions were refunded, ACERA will use your original entry date from your first ACERA membership to determine your tier if you return to work for any ACERA Participating Employer within 6 months of terminating employment or if you return to work for your original Participating Employer at any time.
+For current members who were hired on or after January 1, 2013 and who had a former ACERA membership, regardless of whether membership contributions were refunded, ACERA will use your original entry date from your first ACERA membership to determine your tier if you return to work for any ACERA Participating Employer within 6 months of terminating employment or if you return to work for your original Participating Employer at any time.

 Safety Members and Split Tiers